conradknapp/react-slack-chat/README.old.md

 - Create 'setActiveChannel' function, which will compare the current channel passed in to the channel in the user's state (and return either true or false); so to get that we need to mapStateToProps
 - Call 'setActiveChannel' within displayErrors where you loop over each of the items in the 'channels' property
 - Add onClick to each of the lis and add a function 'changeChannel' in which you call 'setCurrentChannel'

+Add Messages

+---

+- Add Messages folder and move 'Messages' component into it
+- Add markup for 'Messages' component and add styles
+- Create 'MessageForm' component, add markup and styles to it, and put it within the 'Messages' component; add 'sendMessage' function to 'MessageForm'
+- Show that we are going to add a new 'messages' child to our Firebase db, which will contain 'content', 'timestamp' and a reference to the user containing their id, name and avatar
+- Go to 'Messages' and add 'messagesRef' property, pass messagesRef down to MessageForm as a prop (maybe log it with componentDidMount) to 'sendMessage'
+- Use mapStateToProps to get the currentChannel / currentUser within MessageForm, add them to sendMessage function, create newMessage as described above, add as child to 'messages' child, create error property on state obj
+- Once again you'll get permission errors when you try to send a message, so you'll set more rule in Firebase
+- After adding the rules for 'messages', try sending a message again and look at the database
+- Check within sendMessage whether it is the current channel
+- Move where you create a newMessage into its own function 'createMessage' and call the function within 'sendMessage'
+- Add componentDidMount/WillUnMount with addListeners and detachListeners again, listen for child_added again, add values to messages in state obj
+- Open up 'ui messages' div and create displayMessages function to show all messages
+- MapStateToProps in Messages to get 'currentChannel'
+- Add 'channel' property to state, set value of this.props.currentChannel to channel in local state, detach listeners if 'channel' !== null (the original value)
+- Needed to take out some of the rules in firebase:

+          ".validate": "newData.hasChildren(['content', 'timestamp', 'user'])",
+          "content": {
+            ".validate": "newData.val().length > 0"
+          },
+          "user": {
+            ".validate": "newData.hasChildren(['name', 'avatar', 'id'])",
+            "id": {
+              ".validate": "newData.val() === auth.uid"
+            }
+          }

+- Note!
+Added it back in after I realized i was clearing the message value for the MessageForm, but wasn't clearing the actual value in the textarea.
+This caused Firebase to rejected any message that wasn't cleared out manually and typed in again.
+So i added a ref to the textarea and cleared it out in the .then() part of sending the message